skramm/cpphtmltags/manual.md

 ## Error handling

 In case of non fatal problem, this library will simply issue a warning with a clear message on `std::cerr`.
-This can be disable by passing the option `HTAGS_DISABLE_WARNINGS` before including the file.
+This can be disabled by passing the option `HTAGS_SILENT_WARNINGS` before including the file.

 In case of fatal error, this library will issue a message on `std::cerr` with line number and the error message, and throw an error of type `std::runtime_error`.

+Similarly, error messages can be removed by defining the symbol `HTAGS_SILENT_ERRORS`.
+You can mute both errors and warnings by defining `HTAGS_SILENT_MODE`.
+This will guarantee that no output will be streamed in `std::cerr`.

 ### html5 tag/attribute enforcing